 It’s never a bad idea to spend time under nature’s bosom.
 At the same time, you might not be predisposed to pack up your camping gear and head for the woods.
 You can still enjoy an adventurous time out with family and friends in your new BBQ area.

 A BBQ area can serve as a focal point in your backyard, helping you bring life to your backyard with mouth-watering recipes.

-You can set up your backyard to become not only a place of solitude and tranquility, but also where you can indulge in your cravings for camp-style smoked veggies and grilled bacon recipes.
+You can set up your backyard to become not only a place of solitude and tranquility.
+Also where you can indulge in your cravings for camp-style smoked veggies and grilled bacon recipes.
 Setting up a BBQ area in your backyard can be as easy as assembling a few appliances, fittings, and décor items.
 And once you have it set up, the BBQ area can serve you reliably throughout many seasons, with low maintenance requirements.

 Note, however, that you need to pick a spot that’s sufficiently distant from your doors and windows to prevent the barbeque smoke from billowing indoors.
-The spot should not be too far from the home either, so you won’t need to walk too far when moving between the area and the house.
+The spot should not be too far from the home.
+So you won’t need to walk too far when moving between the area and the house.
 It’s also advisable to choose floor finishes geared toward high foot traffic and harsh weather.

 Alternatively, you can opt for a factory-made BBQ area like Sojag grill gazebos.
 These are all-weather gazebos that can protect your grills and other appliances against the elements outdoors.
-They come with galvanized steel roofs and powder-coated aluminum frames that are resistant to UV and rust, and they also come in a wide range of sizes.
+They come with galvanized steel roofs and powder-coated aluminum frames that are resistant to UV and rust.

 Set up your Grill